livechat/chat.io-docs/README.md

-# Chat.io Website
+# chat.io for developers

+Hello 👋!

-Hugo + Webpack powered static generated website.
+This is a source repository for [chat.io/docs](https://www.chat.io/docs/).
+It's a Hugo + Webpack powered static generated website.

+If you found something that's unclear or needs a fix, feel free to send us a PR!

+## Contact us anytime

+We're always willing to improve our docs and services.
+Let's chat about your use case, business needs or technical issues at [chat.io/docs](https://www.chat.io/docs/).

+## Don't know chat.io yet?

+chat.io is a multichannel messaging platform for customer service and online sales.
+See how can it level up your business!
+See chat.io [features](https://www.chat.io/feature).

-## Usage
+## Development

 Be sure that you have the node >= 6.0.0 and npm installed.
 Next, clone this repository and run: